matrix-org/matrix-spec/content/client-server-api/modules/end_to_end_encryption.md

 to the claimed `sender`.
 This requires a signed "device keys" structure for that Curve25519 key, which can be obtained in one of two ways:

-1. An Olm message may be received with a `sender_device_keys` property in the decrypted content.
+1. An event encrypted using Olm may be received with a `sender_device_keys` property in the decrypted content.
 2. The keys are returned via a [`/keys/query`](#post_matrixclientv3keysquery) request.
 Note that both the Curve25519 key **and** the Ed25519 key in